Frequently Asked Questions

 A family caregiver offers similar care as offered by an assisted caregiver.
 Their duty includes bathing, personal grooming, meal preparation, laundry, and other assisting in other daily chores.

-Yes, most of the people get adequate reimbursements through being family caregivers, and it’s all through Medicaid!
+Yes, most people get adequate reimbursements through being family caregivers, and it’s all through Medicaid!

-Yes, one can register themselves with the state authority for working as a family caregiver.
-First of all, one needs to check their eligibility with the Medicaid’s Cash & Counseling Program.
-If they are eligible, they can register and work as a caregiver for their elderly.
+Yes, one can register with the state authority to work as a family caregiver.
+First of all, one needs to check their eligibility with Medicaid’s Cash & Counseling Program.
+If eligible, they can register and work as a caregiver for their elderly.

-If you are seeking Medicaid reimbursement against your care services, you will have to register yourself as a family caregiver with your local state’s authorities.
+If you are seeking Medicaid reimbursement for your care services, you will have to register yourself as a family caregiver with your local state’s authorities.

 Yes, you can be eligible for Medicaid reimbursements by completing some formalities.
-You first need to check your eligibility for Medicaid’s Cash and Counseling Program.
+First, you must check your eligibility for Medicaid’s Cash and Counseling Program.

-One may enroll as a family caregiver, and after checking his or her eligibility, may thus claim Medicaid.
+One may enroll as a family caregiver and, after checking their eligibility, may thus claim Medicaid.

 You can deliver care to your elderly and can get paid for the same through Medicaid.
 The total number of hours of care could be reimbursed through Medicaid, even if you are a working professional.

 You can continue your job and offer care to the elderly whenever they require it.
-Make sure you first analyze your eligibility status for Medicaid before you think of being a family caregiver.
+Ensure you first analyze your eligibility status for Medicaid before considering being a family caregiver.

-They may be eligible under some circumstances but that varies from state to state.
-One needs to check their respected state’s regulations.
+They may be eligible under some circumstances, but that varies from state to state.
+One needs to check their respective state’s regulations.

 Absolutely!
 Caregivers, or even family caregivers, can utilize home care management software for storing digital records.

-One can work as a family caregiver and get paid depending on their eligibility.
-The criteria for delivering care and getting reimbursement against the same through Medicaid varies in a different state.
+It is not necessary to be associated with a home care agency!
+One can work as an independent family caregiver and get paid depending on eligibility.
+The criteria for delivering care and getting reimbursement against the same through Medicaid varies in different states.

 Yes, under some circumstances, Medicaid offers a reimbursement against home care as a family caregiver.

-Just like any other caregiver, the family caregiver is responsible for personal grooming, hygiene, meal preparation, and laundry.
-Other than the basic tasks, the caregiver also helps in transportation, medication, and similar daily chores.
+Like any other caregiver, the family caregiver is responsible for personal grooming, hygiene, meal preparation, and laundry.
+Other than the basic tasks, the caregiver also helps with transportation, medication, and similar daily chores.

-No, you need not charge from the elderly if you are offering care as a family caregiver though you can always check your eligibility and seek reimbursement from Medicaid.
+No, you need not charge the elderly if you are offering care as a family caregiver, though you can always check your eligibility and seek reimbursement from Medicaid.

-Anyone could be a family caregiver, including children, sister, brother, and so on.
-In some rare cases, even a spouse can be a family caregiver.
+Anyone could be a family caregiver, including children, sisters, brothers, etc. In some rare cases, even a spouse can be a family caregiver.

 Yes, a spouse can be a caregiver in some cases.
 But that entirely depends on the state’s rules and regulations.
 However, some states don’t offer Medicaid for the spouse.